-Canon 40D versus Canon 70D
+Canon 40D vs 70D

 The Canon EOS 40D and the Canon EOS 70D are two enthusiast cameras that were officially introduced, respectively, in August 2007 and July 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 40D has a resolution of 10.1 megapixel, whereas the 70D provides 20 MP.
+The 40D has a resolution of 10.1 megapixels, whereas the 70D provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 70D is notably smaller (8 percent) than the Canon 40D.
 Moreover, the 70D is markedly lighter (8 percent) than the 40D.
 It is noteworthy in this context that the 70D is splash and dust-proof, while the 40D does not feature any corresponding weather-sealing.